uio-bmi/compairr/README.md

 Two small repertoire sets were compared as a simple performance test.
 The first set had 14 samples and a total of 2 million sequences.
 The second set had 8 samples and a total of 1 million sequences.
 Only 1 substitution was allowed.
-The analysis took 63 seconds on my Mac Mini M1 using 1 thread.
+The analysis took 5 seconds on my Mac Mini M1 using 1 thread.

 ## Future plans

 Some potential features:

-* Ignore frequencies, just count the number of pairs of similar sequences.

-* Ignore the V and J genes.

 * Given a set of sequences and a repertoire, produce a table of which sequences are found in which sample of the repertoire.